Research, publishing and licensing

 As a researcher you will frequently make use of third-party copyright material.
 You will also produce intellectual creations of your own.
 This section deals with these issues.

-Research data is a growing area that necessitates an understanding of licensing and reuse.
-Finally, we will go through sharing copyright materials and useful links to further information.
+We also look at the growing area of research data, that necessitates an understanding of licensing and reuse.
+Finally, we will go through sharing copyright materials with other research colleagues.

 Copyright and research publications